Automating Label Placement for PCBs

 Wide Label Feeder – 65mm wide

-Auto-Apply Label Printing for PCBs
+Printing Auto-Apply Labels for PCBs

-Auto-apply labels are provided one label across on narrow widths so that they can be fitted to a label feeder and presented to the pick and place system.
-There are a few considerations regarding what data you need (job no., works order, batch, lot, date codes etc. will need to be printed on demand when needed) which will ultimately decide how these labels can be printed going forward, however we can offer printed labels as simple starting solution.
+Auto-apply SMT labels are provided one label across on narrow widths so that they can be fitted to a label feeder and presented to the pick and place system.

-The cab Squix4M also has centred media alignment and printing, this provides better head pressure balance which is crucial for printing on high temperature polyimide PCB label materials.
+There are only a few printers that meet these needs and one that particularly excels in this type of printing is the cab Sqiux4M.
+The cab Squix4M has centered media alignment and printing, this provides optimal print head pressure balance which is crucial for printing on high temperature polyimide PCB label materials.

 Auto-Apply Labels